apache/submarine/docs/workbench/HowToRun.md

 ```
 docker exec -it submarine-server bash
 ```
-*  Step2: Modify the value of the configutation **workbench.web.war** in conf/submarine-site.xml from "../workbench-web.war" to "../submarine-workbench-web-ng.war".
+*  Step2: Modify the value of the configuration **workbench.web.war** in conf/submarine-site.xml from "../workbench-web.war" to "../submarine-workbench-web-ng.war".
 *  Step3: Restart the Submarine Server
 ```
 ./bin/submarine-daemon.sh restart